 All the previous points will strengthen your branding but we decided it needs a point on its own just because it’s that important.
 Every step you to towards professionalism shapes your brand to have a clean and polished front.

 Product photography is addressed in this case; you need your products to be displayed professionally not by pixelated images.
 You can take the photos yourself using a professional camera or even your iPhone.

 If you have a somewhat flexible budget, you can hire a professional photographer to take photos.
 Enhanced and better photos are more appealing to online visitors, especially photos of your product in use.

 Another branding tool is social media; many businesses neglect this aspect and only focus on emphasizing their website.
 While other businesses focus on social media and don’t have a website at all.
 Both your website and social media platforms should be up-to-date and active.
 You should be posting regularly and promoting yourself on social media; this is a powerful branding technique.

-Bluehost offers an email service with its hosting package, or you can sign up for Google Apps for Business and get a business email for $5 per user per month.
+Many hosting company offers an email service with its hosting package, or you can sign up for Google Workspace and get a business email for $5 per user per month.

 This is also another active step towards better branding for your business.

-With these 5 main points accomplished, you’ll have a business website, phone number, email, and address, all giving you the polished and professional appearance you’re seeking.
+With these 5 main points accomplished, you’ll have a business website, business phone number, business email, and a virtual address, all giving you the polished and professional appearance you’re seeking.